MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 &nbsp;|&nbsp;
 ## <a name="withmobilefinalurl~string-mobilefinalurl~"></a>withMobileFinalUrl(String mobileFinalUrl)
 Returns a keyword builder with the mobile final URL set to the specified value.

+The mobile final URL represents the actual landing page for your ad on a mobile device.
+The final mobile URL must be the URL of the page that the user ends up on after clicking on your ad on a mobile device, once all the redirects have taken place.

+Mobile final URLs follow the same override rules as destination URLs.
+For example, a mobile final URL at the keyword level overrides a mobile final URL at an ad level.

 ### Arguments:
 |Name|Type|Description|